shariq1989/cookbook/content/recipe/Goa_Lentil_Soup.md

 3. Add water, coconut milk, and lentils.
 Bring to a boil (Leave on saute until it begins to boil in the Instant Pot).
 4. Cover and reduce heat.
 Cook for 30-40 min.
 (Set to Manuel for 15 min. in the Instant Pot)
 5. Stir in spinach and return to a simmer.
-6. Off heat, add the last 1 Tbsp. of ginger, lime juice, and kosher salt to taste.
+6. Off heat, add the last 1 tbsp of ginger, lime juice, and kosher salt to taste.
 7. Garnish with lime wedges.